Cotswolds & Oxford

 We will stay in the heart of the Cotswolds, for all six nights of the tour, at The Slaughters Country Inn, in the impossibly pretty village of Lower Slaughter.

-Few areas of England can compete with the quality of the gardens on offer in the Cotswolds – and across gardening styles and eras too.
-Arts & Crafts gardens, like Hidcote Manor, the garden first visited in 1931 by Vita Sackville-West and her husband, Harold Nicolson, the then-new owners of Sissinghurst Castle, and Kiftsgate Court, gardened by three generations of women.
-Historic landscapes at Sezincote (Humphrey Repton), Buscot Park (Harold Peto) and Rousham House (William Kent), and contemporary gardens, like those at Upton Wold and at Broughton Grange.
-All of them are world-class, well-renowned gardens.
+Few areas of England can compete with the quality and range of the gardens in the Cotswolds.
+Arts & Crafts gardens, like Hidcote Manor, first visited in 1931 by Vita Sackville-West and Harold Nicolson, the then-new owners of Sissinghurst Castle, and Kiftsgate Court, gardened by three generations of women.
+Historic landscapes at Buscot Park (Harold Peto) and Rousham House (William Kent), and contemporary gardens, like those at Upton Wold and at Broughton Grange.
+It has it all.

 Bedrooms & upgrades